 We receive a few repeat questions and have, for your convenience, listed these (with their answers) below.
 If your question is not answered here, please click here to leave an enquiry and a member of our team will revert.

-Laundry will be washed 2 times during our stay in Camp Nakavango.
+Laundry will be washed twice during your stay at Nakavango Conservation Centre.
 We suggest that you not pack blue or black clothing – it attracts tsetse flies which are a biting insect.
 Also, please note that IT IS ILLEGAL for civilians to wear any form of camouflage clothing.

 SUGGESTED PACKING LIST